coherentgraphics/cpdflib-binary/README.md

 ===

-There is one header file, cpdflibwrapper.h, and depending on platform either static libraries or a DLL.
+There is one header file, cpdflibwrapper.h, and depending on platform either static libraries or a DLL or both.

-Sample linking on Linux with static libraries: cc program.c -o program -L. -lcpdf -lunix -lbigarray -lm -ldl
+Sample linking on Linux with static libraries: cc program.c -o program -L. -lcpdf -lm -ldl

-Sample linking on Windows with DLL: cc program.c -o program.exe -Wl,-rpath,. -L. -l:libcpdf.dll -lunix -lbigarray
+Sample linking on Windows with DLL: cc program.c -o program.exe -Wl,-rpath,. -L. -l:libcpdf.dll

-Sample linking on OS X with static libraries: cc program.c -o program -L. -lcpdf -lunix -lbigarray
+Sample linking on OS X with static libraries: cc program.c -o program -L. -lcpdf

 Documentation
 =============

-See cpdflibmanual.pdf, or cpdflibwrapper.h.
-The documentation for the command line tools may be useful too.
-The command line tools are good for prototyping as well.
+See cpdflibmanual.pdf.